 Jairo E Mercado Camargo2, MSc

-1Farmabac Research Group, School of Pharmaceutical Sciences, Cartagena University, Cartagena, Colombia
+1Farmabac Research Group, School of Pharmaceutical Sciences, University of Cartagena, Cartagena, Colombia

-2Chemistry of Medicinal Research Group, School of Pharmaceutical Sciences, Cartagena University, Cartagena, Colombia
+2Chemistry of Medicinal Research Group, School of Pharmaceutical Sciences, University of Cartagena, Cartagena, Colombia

-3Farmabac Research Group, School of Medicine, Cartagena University, Cartagena, Colombia
+3Farmabac Research Group, School of Medicine, University of Cartagena, Cartagena, Colombia

 The aims of the study are admirable, i.e. to confirm the quality of generic moxifloxacin compared to innovator moxifloxacin used in Colombia.
 But the study is very limited as it includes only one batch of each of two generic drug products; assessment of several batches is necessary if any meaningful conclusions are to be drawn.